 - That shall commence when Christ reappears and the elect “sons of God”, still living or resurrected are gathered to Him (v19 cf. 1Thes4:14-17))

-- Verse 20 relates the extraordinary fact that God’s earthly creation was subjected to a futile, corrupted existence was in accordance with the sovereign purpose and counsel of God.
-Such will make little sense to many until it has been perceived that the existence of evil and its resultant suffering are constitutive elements in God’s plan to elevate His Son and the people the Father has chosen for Him to unimaginable heights of glory (clue: Heb2:10).
+- Verse 20 relates the extraordinary fact that God’s earthly creation being subjected to a futile, corrupted existence was in accordance with the sovereign purpose and counsel of God.
+Such will make little sense to many until it has been perceived that the existence of evil and its resultant suffering are constitutive elements in God’s plan to elevate the sons of earth to unimaginable heights of glory (clue: Heb2:10).
 This mystery has already been touched upon in recent posts and is examined in detail in my book’s theodicy (chapter seven).

 - God’s Plan of Loving Goodness is not only for the benefit of God’s elect who, says Paul “have received the first fruit of the Spirit” but for the whole redeemable creation “that will be set free from its slavery to corruption into the freedom of the glory of the children of God (vv21-23)